Policy Number: SAO.1100.2

 North American University (NAU) is committed to fair and equitable treatment of all members of the institution’s community through compliance with University policies, state and federal regulations, and standards of ethical and professional conduct.
 As such, NAU ensures that students have the right to formally report complaints or grievances regarding the University itself, or its faculty or staff or students.
 All grievances and complaints will be taken into consideration.
 This includes NAU Distance Education students.

 NAU encourages individuals to seek resolution to a grievance/complaint.
 If a student decides to file a formal Complaint/Grievance, it needs to be done as soon as possible but not exceeding 20 business days from the date of the incident using the Student Complaint/Grievance Form available on the NAU website or from the Student Affairs Office.
 This form needs to be submitted to the Student Affairs Office by dropping off the form or emailing it to email@example.com.

-The Student Services Office reviews the submitted form.
+The Student Affairs Office reviews the submitted form.
 Depending on the severity of the Complaint/Grievance, student services either submits the form to the appropriate supervisor or convenes the Complaint/Grievance Committee.

-Step 2: The Student Services Office informs the related supervisor/administrator.
+Step 2: The Student Affairs Office informs the related supervisor/administrator.